omergul123/LLModel/README.md

 Feeds are a little bit different story.
 Since **feeds** property is defined as NSMutableArray (or it can be NSArray) LLModel can't know which type of objects it must contain.

-Therefore, in the mapping, we provide a dictionary with the keys: **key** and **type**.
+Therefore, in the mapping, you have to provide a dictionary with the keys: **key** and **type**.
 LLModel will then create the Feed objects and add them to NSarray and finally will assign to the property.

 ## Reverse Mapping

 If you want to receive the object values in the form of JSON data, you can simply call the **(NSDictionary *)reverseMapping** method.
 Well, if you wonder, reverse mapping is also recursive.
-It means, if you call this on a User instance, you will get Address and Feeds inside the JSON object.
+In other words, if you call this on a User instance, you will also get Address and Feeds JSON inside the main JSON object.

 ## Error handling